World FUE Institute Meaning for Patients

 Marketing often shows the most attractive part of a hair transplant.
 It shows a strong result, a large graft number, a hotel package, or a low price.
 Workshops force surgeons to look at the less visible decisions behind the result.

-A patient may see 5,000 grafts and think it must be better than 3,000 grafts.
-A surgeon should ask whether the donor area can safely support that number, whether the crown should be treated now, whether the hairline will age naturally, and whether the grafts are being used wisely.
+Someone may see 5,000 grafts and think it must be better than 3,000 grafts.
+The surgeon has to ask whether the donor area can safely support that number, whether crown treatment belongs in the first plan, whether the hairline will age naturally, and whether the grafts are being used wisely.

 Workshop culture matters because it keeps the discussion closer to surgery and farther away from sales language.